alexarntzen/open-jupyter-notebook/README.md

-Samm app that opens Jupyter Notebooks with double click.
+Samm app that opens Jupyter Notebooks with double click on .
 The app opens `.ipnyb` files using nbopen on macOs.

 To install this app, first make sure you have [brew](https://brew.sh/index) installed.
 Then run
 ```
 brew tap alexarntzen/homebrew-alex;
 ```
-to tap my homebrew tap.
+in the terminal to tap my homebrew tap.
 Then run
 ```
 brew cask install open-jupyter;
 ```